bdcaf/vignetteEngineMake/README.md

     as long make doesn't complain I won't either.
 There is a mess when a target or path contains spaces,  I'm not sure how to touch it.
-Also escaping such that make, R and the shell are all happy is a sisiphean task which I want to avoid.
+Also escaping such that make, R and the shell are all happy is a Sisyphean task which I want to avoid.

-## background
+## background - my flow of influences

 ### influences